extremed1/Java-Class-Projects/README.md

-# Java-Projects
+# Class Java Projects
-Projects from COMP 501 and 5011.
+All major java projects from COMP 501 and 511 are contained in this repo.
+Projects include:
+- Black Jack